 sweet Paprika from Hungary and other quality spices and

-herbs blended with brown sugar for that island flavor and
+herbs blended with raw sugar for that island flavor and

 smell you would expect on the islands as well as your kitchen